Pasrur Tehsil

 Pasrur (تحصیل پسرور) is a tehsil of the Sialkot District in Punjab, Pakistan.
 The city of Pasrur serves as its capital and namesake.

 The tehsil, an administrative unit, was created during British rule in India, with its administrative centre located in the city of Pasrur.
 The tehsil covers a total area of 394 sqmi, and its oldest village is Sabo Bhadiar, located near Qila Kallar Wala.
 Village Maanga is also located in Tehsil Pasrur.

+Demographics

+Population

+According to the 2023 census, Pasrur Tehsil, in Sialkot District, has a population of 970,366.
+The urban population of Pasrur Municipal Committee is 102,717, comprising 52,364 males and 50,286 females.
+Pasrur Tehsil covers an area of 975 square kilometers, resulting in a population density of approximately 995.25 people per square kilometer.
+The literacy rate in Pasrur Tehsil is 74.52%.
+For context, Sialkot District, which includes Pasrur Tehsil, has a total population of 4,499,394 as of 2023.